 If you are having a themed party, Big W has a lot of licenced themes and by far the cheapest I’ve seen.
 Their balloon pricing is also really cheap (Spotlight as well but often they’re busy AF and need booking in advance)

 Food is where a lot of parties can blow out.
 Timing your shindig so it isn’t at mealtime is a good idea if you don’t want to spend a lot.

 Otherwise, just be frugal and lots of little things often go a long way.
 Frozen foods like party pies, sausage rolls and chips are great for kids!

 We recently threw a Paw Patrol party for Annabelle and had it at breakfast time.
 We had an abundance of food, and everything cost well under $100 to feed over 30 kids and adults.

 Remember That Kids Don’t Care

 They just want to eat food, play games and have fun with their friends.
-Not whether it looks good on your Instagram feed 😉
+They don’t care whether it looks good on your Instagram feed or not.

 Fuck It, Don’t Even Bother!